GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --force                       Recreate kubernetes resources if necessary for deployment (warning: might cause downtime!) (default true)
       --insecure-registry strings   Target registries for built images which are not secure -l, --label strings               Add custom labels to deployed objects.
-Set multiple times for multiple labels -n, --namespace string            Run deployments in the specified namespace --no-prune                    Skip removing images and containers built by Skaffold --no-prune-children           Skip removing layers reused by Skaffold
+Set multiple times for multiple labels --manual-deploy               Whether deploys are done automatically or manually (through the API) -n, --namespace string            Run deployments in the specified namespace --no-prune                    Skip removing images and containers built by Skaffold --no-prune-children           Skip removing layers reused by Skaffold